 Ward 14 Communities BBQ

-While the Ward 14 Communities BBQ does not fall under any Council Policy, the event is funded by generous sponsors who want to help Ward 14’s Community Associations.
+The Ward 14 Communities BBQ is funded by generous sponsors who want to help Ward 14's Community Associations.
 I feel it is important to show that every dollar of sponsorship money goes back into the event, or to Community Associations.
-I am currently working on an official Council Policy that will address fundraising and events by Calgary City Councillors.
-It is also very important to note that the BBQ does not involve any tax revenue.
+It is also very imporant to show that no tax revenue has been used.
+That is why I worked to develop an official Council Policy to provide transparency and accountability to fundraising and events by Calgary City Councillors.